 World Trade Organization (WTO)

 We participate in regular WTO committee discussions on market access issues relating to technical barriers to trade.
 During these discussions we often raise trade barriers faced by New Zealand exporters.

-We are particularly active in committee projects with a longer-term focus, eg, developing trade facilitation and best practice guidance, and increased transparency.
+We are particularly active in committee projects with a longer-term focus, such as developing trade facilitation and best practice guidance, and increasing transparency.

-New Zealand has been appointed the Chair of the TBT (Technical barriers to trade) Committee for 2018/19.
-We are also currently participating in the Eighth Triennial Review of the Technical Barriers to Trade Agreement.
+New Zealand has been appointed the Chair of the TBT (technical barriers to trade) Committee for 2018/19.
+The TBT Committee is scheduled to complete its Ninth Triennial Review by end of 2021